-Students must complete the withdrawal process by submitting the completed Withdrawal form to the Center for Student Success or submitting a Course Withdrawal Form through myPortal (Columbia College Global students only).
+Students must complete the withdrawal process by submitting the completed Withdrawal form to the Center for Student Success or submitting a Course Withdrawal Form in MyPortal.
 Requests to withdraw from a course will not be accepted by telephone.
 Students are required to personally complete, sign and date all withdrawal paperwork.
 Confirmation of receipt is the responsibility of the student.